INVEST IN THE FUTURE OF THE UNIVERSITY

 There are several different levels of endowment through which you can link your honoree’s name with the University’s most notable achievements.
 For a complete listing see Endowment Levels.

-For updated figures about the current University Endowment and related reports, please refer to the Endowment page of the Financials section.
+For updated figures about the current University Endowment's performance and related reports, please refer to the Endowment page of the Financials section.